 The village of Hampton Gay has largely disappeared, leaving only an isolated church and the picturesque ruins of an Elizabethan manor house.
-The only inhabitants left reside in a large farmhouse and a few cottages that line the last few yards of single track road – a mile long, single track spur that connects to the road from nearby Hampton Poyle to Bletchingdon.
-Once you pass though a gate into the fields you can see the outlines of where cottages used to be from the humps in the grass.
+The few remaining inhabitants reside in the farmhouse and four cottages that line the last few yards of single track road; a mile long, single track spur that connects to the road from nearby Hampton Poyle to Bletchingdon.
+Once you pass though a gate into the fields you can see the outlines of where Saxon dwellings once were from the humps in the grass.

 Hampton Gay is an ancient spot and much of the surrounding farmland on the nearby circular walk undulates as a result of the use of the mould-board plough in medieval times.
 The best way to see it is to walk from Thrupp, a small village just north of Kidlington, and along the canal to Shipton-on-Cherwell.
 There you turn right across a bridge over the river Cherwell and arrive at Hampton Gay after a few minutes walk.
 It can also be reached by on a circular walk from the excellent Bell pub in Hampton Poyle.

 By car you’ll need to take the single-track spur road.
 There are a few passing places but there is a blind bend just past Willowbrook Farm, so please drive slowly and carefully.

 I’ve been visiting and photographing the ruin for many years with all kinds of cameras; a 1916 Kodak, a Rolleiflex 3.5F, a Leica M3 and late model film cameras such as the Nikon F6 and Hasselblad 203FE, as well as one or two digital models.
 The aspect of the ruins changes greatly according to the season and the light, which makes it well worth a return visit.
 You can find my photography galleries from those visits at the links below.
 Most of the shots are in the main gallery with smaller selections in the following two.